jtba/jtba.github.io/_posts/2014-07-18-teamportal.markdown

 category: Web Development
 description: <h3>All operational tasks in a single application</h3>
 ---
-Disenchanted by the dozens of applications we had to perform our daily duties, I architected and developed a web application using **Angular** and **PHP** to bring everything my team needed, under a single UI.
+Disenchanted by the dozens of applications we used to perform our daily duties, I architected and developed a web application using **Angular** and **PHP** to bring everything my team needed under a single UI.
 I guess you could say that I'm lazy, but in a productive way.

 <br/><br/>
 <h4>Features</h4>